Making migration safe

 Too many people living in unsustainable affluence is at the heart of our problem.
 We need a system which recognises that the untrammelled consumption and environmental recklessness of the rich world cannot continue, meaning those of us who live there now need to radically change the way we live (including choosing small families).
 Those of us who already live more affluent lives must recognise that our analysis comes from a position of privilege.
 From colonialism to consumerism, the current and historical actions of ourselves and our nations are among the reasons that others live with poverty or conflict.
-That does not alter the fact, however, that making more people affluent by translocating them in their hundreds of millions from poverty to the same unsustainable lifestyles already enjoyed by far too many spells disaster.
+That does not alter the fact, however, that making more people affluent by translocating them in their hundreds of millions from poverty to the same unsustainable lifestyles already enjoyed by far too many would spell disaster.
 Navigating the moral complexities arising from that situation is our challenge.

 Global inequality is a profound injustice, and no one deserves to be condemned to poverty or danger because of where they happen to be born.
 We cannot and must not resist climate change by keeping people poor, and we must recognise the role and value of migration in transferring wealth from rich to poor countries, in the form of remittances or returning migrants.
 At the same time, emigration can – and does - drain countries of skilled and productive young people.
 It is no panacea for poverty.

 The challenge of immigration

 Unquestionably, some people’s sense that their concerns are ignored has also been exploited by and contributed to a rising tide of right wing, populist political parties and leaders, whose rhetoric, nationalistic agendas, attacks on experts and contempt for environmental protection pose a grave threat to sustainability and global justice.

 Past, present and future